shutas/IEEEUMich-Card-Reader/README.md

 (Note: Always start at the root folder of the project repository (IEEEUMich-Card-Reader) in your terminal.)

 To the run the program:
-`./reader.py`
+`python reader.py`

 - Type `done` to save and send data.
-The program will safely exit.
+The program will safely exit once it successfully sends the email.
 - Type `help` to show the instructions/commands to operate the program.
-- Swipe as many MCards as you need on your spreadsheet for the event.
+- Swipe as many MCards.
+The reader will keep track of all uniqnames and swipe count.